Home > Blog Posts > Getting a Personal Loan with Bad Credit

 Having a bad credit history can really impact your life.
 You may find it difficult to purchase a car so you can get to work.
 It may be impossible to get a home loan, and it may be difficult to even rent a home or do many of the things we take for granted and are essential parts of our culture – even something as simple as a monthly data plan for your phone.

 If you do manage to get finance, it will usually be at a much higher interest rate and probably include lenders’ insurance as the financial institution will want to be protected against possible loss.
+This does not mean you are automatically ineligible for a personal loan with bad credit, but you should take it into account.

 How to improve your credit history?